- All files that match to a key prefix should be of the same data format type (csv, json, or Parquet).

 - If different kinds of data are included at a single key prefix location, querying that data will be inefficient.
 For example if you mix department and employee data in a single key prefix location, a query looking for a particular employee would require Vantage to read all the files at that location, including files that contained only department data.

 Best practice is to group files containing the same kind of data into a single external storage key prefix location, and use that key prefix location to create a single foreign table, or in a single READ_NOS query.
 This applies to all kinds of external data, JSON, CSV, and Parquet.
+(Parquet format external data can only be read by creating a foreign table, not by a direct READ_NOS query.)

 The same logic applies to mixing CSV files that have different headers.
 A key prefix location may include several of these CSV files, but querying the data would be inefficient due to the disparate field patterns.